openradx/radis-client/README.md

 # RADIS Client

+> [!IMPORTANT]
+> This repository is archived and the source code has been moved to the [RADIS main repository](https://github.com/openradx/radis).

 ## About

-RADIS Client is the official Python client of [RADIS (Radiology Report Archive and Discovery System)](https://github.com/openradx/adit).
+RADIS Client is the official Python client of [RADIS (Radiology Report Archive and Discovery System)](https://github.com/openradx/radis).

 ## Usage